 As the hotel did not provide breakfast, we went to a few of the many neighbouring coffee bars and restaurants.
 Barista Jam serves fine coffee and sandwiches.
 For a healthy and vegetarian or vegan meal, the Grassroots pantry is the place to be.
 This restaurant serves a high-end mix of Western and Asian dishes in a chic greenhouse-meets-garage and is open for breakfast, lunch and dinner.
-Near to the hotel, Itchi is a nice pub to enjoy a beer and peanuts at their terrace while watching activity of the street.
+Near to the hotel, Itchi is a nice pub to enjoy a beer and peanuts at their terrace with a view on the activities on the street.

 Find an extended list of excellent HK vegetarian/vegan restaurants at a foodieworld.com.

-Other restaurant tips that we received from a Hong Kong expat (and serve both meat, fish and vegetarian dishes) are 22 ships and Ham & Cherry for tapas and sangria, Le Garcon Saigon for a french-vietnamese dining experience, Ho Lee Fook for a funky Chinese dinner, Oolaa for all-day dining and drinks with a unpretentious worldly cuisine, Duddell’s for dumplings and other Chinese specialities and The Butchers Club for both meat and vegan burgers.
+Other restaurant tipped by a Hong Kong expat (and that serve both meat, fish and vegetarian dishes) are 22 ships and Ham & Cherry for tapas and sangria, Le Garcon Saigon for a french-vietnamese dining experience, Ho Lee Fook for a funky Chinese dinner, Oolaa for all-day dining and drinks with a unpretentious worldly cuisine, Duddell’s for dumplings and other Chinese specialities and The Butchers Club for both meat and vegan burgers.